Samsung/ONE/runtime/coding-rules.md

 ### Code Style

 - Follow .clang-format file in the repository.
-- You can use `./nnas format` command to apply clang-format to entire project.
-- You can use `./nnas format --diff-only` command to apply clang-format to only modified files.
+- Recommand to use pre-commit hook: [How to run format checker](../docs/howto/how-to-run-format-checker.md)